 - Check that you are eligible to apply. - Any current King's students, professional services staff and academics, and KCLSU staff can apply for funding.
-Alumni can apply if their projects target King's campus.

-3. Budget category

-- Determine if your project is considered a small or large project.
+Alumni can apply if their projects aim to improve sustainability on King's campuses. - 3.
+Budget category - Determine if your project is considered a small or large project.
 Small projects have a total budget under £500, while large projects have a total budget between £500 and £5,000.
-No more than £5,000 will be awarded to any single project. - Projects requesting under £500 will be reviewed on a rolling basis by King's Climate & Sustainability and King's Food teams. - Projects requesting up to $\pounds$ 5,000 will need to be submitted by 10 March 2024 and will be invited to pitch to a judging panel.
+No more than £5,000 will be awarded to any single project. - Projects requesting under £500 will be reviewed on a rolling basis by King's Climate & Sustainability and King's Food teams. - Applications for projects requesting up to £5,000 will need to be submitted by mid-day 24 January 2025 and will be invited to pitch to a judging panel.